 During his career, Dr. Smargiassi has been involved in every aspect of foot care from complex wounds, injuries, and fractures to primary foot care and diabetic education.
 His experiences allow Dr. Smargiassi to have a keen understanding of patients’ needs and the importance of returning to their desired lifestyle.

 LCDR Smargiassi has been assigned to the United States Naval Academy, Annapolis, Maryland and the National Naval Medical Center, Bethesda, Maryland as Department Head, Chief of Podiatry Service.
 Dr. Smargiassi has been the Podiatry Consultant to The White House Medical Unit, U.S. Congress, and the Supreme Court.
-He has been appointed as Assistant Professor of Surgery at the Penn State College of Medicine, Hershey PA, and has held academic appointments at Temple University School of Podiatric Medicine, New York College of Podiatric Medicine, and the Uniformed Services University Medical School as Assistant Professor where he taught “Foot Care in the Hostile Environment”.
+He has several faculty appointments to the regions leading Medical Colleges.
+Dr. Smargiassi has been appointed as Clinical Assistant Professor of Surgery in the Penn State College of Medicine, Hershey, PA.
+Dr. Smargiassi has also been appointed Adjunct Assistant Professor in the Department of Military and Emergency Medicine, Uniformed Services University of the Health Sciences, Bethesda, MD where he taught “Foot Care in the Hostile Environment.”

 Dr. Smargiassi received his Bachelor of Science with Cum Laude honors from East Stroudsburg University and his Doctor of Podiatric Medicine from Temple University School of Podiatric Medicine.
 He completed his residency training at the VA Maryland Health Care System, Baltimore, Maryland earning the VA Gold Pin Award for outstanding service while Chief Resident.
 He is Board Certified in Foot Surgery and recognized as a Fellow, American College of Foot and Ankle Surgeons.